The Things I Have Not Done

 Winding our ways home

-Or to a place we’ve never been
+To a place we’ve never been

 Or nowhere we’ll ever find.